Deployment Options for the Reservations Application

 - For setting one of the two deployment options with Exchange integration enabled, see Configuring Exchange integration.

-No Exchange Integration
+Deployment not using Exchange Integration

-The following shows deployment scenarios when you are not using the Archibus Extension for Microsoft Exchange .
+The following shows deployment scenarios when you are not using the Archibus Extension for Microsoft Exchange.

 Note : Changes done in Web Central are not applied to the Outlook Plugin meetings.
 However, if the meeting was created in the Plugin and updated from Web Central, if you (as the organizer) open the meeting in the Plugin, you are asked if you want to update it. so that Web Central and the Plugin remain in sync.